msys2/msys2.github.io/web/docs/python.md

 ### Changelog

+* 2024-11-09: With the update to Python 3.12, the environment variable setting `SETUPTOOLS_USE_DISTUTILS=stdlib` will cause distutils import errors because the standard library's distutils module has been removed.
+If you're still using this workaround, remove the environment variable.
 * 2024-07-01: [setuptools](https://github.com/pypa/setuptools) now supports building C extensions in MSYS2 since [v70.2.0](https://github.com/pypa/setuptools/releases/tag/v70.2.0).
 Previous versions required `export SETUPTOOLS_USE_DISTUTILS=stdlib` as a workaround.
 * 2023-08-22: The mingw Python now provides the limited ABI DLL (libpython3.dll).
 Support in upstream setuptools is still missing though.